 New laboratory facilities are comparable to many national crime laboratories, and are provided to enhance learning.

-Enthusiastic faculty with real world experience that includes work with the State Highway Patrol, FBI, and other national security entities in the criminal justice field that bridge the gap between theory and practice.
+Enthusiastic faculty with real world experience that includes work with the State Highway Patrol, FBI, and other national security entities that bridge the gap between theory and practice work closely with students.

-A forensic science major built upon the accreditation specifications of the National Academy of Forensic Science.
+The forensic science major was built upon the rigorous accreditation specifications of the National Academy of Forensic Science.

-Strong collaborative ties with other academic departments such as Law & Liberal Arts, Political Science, and Public Administration allowing you to pursue double majors or minors to compliment your forensics education.
+Strong collaborative ties with other academic departments such as Biology and Chemistry allow students to pursue double majors or minors to compliment a forensics education.

 A large alumni network with strong engagement. (click on the picture to enlarge)